THE LARGEST BRICK BUILT CATHEDRAL IN THE WORLD

 THE TREASURY ROOM: A SACRED ART MUSEUM

-The former treasury room and archives, the vault, house valuable objects and effects from the 14th to the 19th century that belonged to the Chapter.
+The former treasury room and archives, the vault, hides valuable objects and effects from the 14th to the 19th century that belonged to the Chapter.
 Another treasure, a facsimile of the Mappa Mundi is also displayed there from June to September.
-Conserved for 1300 years by the residents of Albi, the Mappa Mundi is a priceless testimony to the history of humanity.
+Conserved for 1300 years by the residents of Albi, the Mappa Mundi is a priceless testimony of the history of humanity.
 To be discovered...

-It took 100 years to build this brick giant.
+It took 100 years to build this giant made of bricks.

 - Monday - Saturday